2MLCMonkeys/liri-node-app/README.md

 (Video of Working Application)

 ## Description
 Liri application is a program run through command line incorperating Node.js.
 Liri takes in set parameters and returns data about the input.
 Every researched input is logged in a file.
+Runs in command terminal, will need your own keys to use on local device in a dotenv file.
+On run will prompt for a command, every word after command is the search parameters for the API requests sent out.
+Commands will cycle through and pick correct function to follow.
+Returned information will then be displayed on command line.
+Continues through prompt until exit is intialized.

 ### Modules
 - node-spotify-api